RohitBShelar/Ineuron-Assignments/PythonMegaAssignment.md

 Q51.
 What is frozen set?

+Ans:
+The frozenset() function returns an immutable frozenset object initialized with elements from the given iterable.
+Frozen set is just an immutable version of a Python set object.
+While elements of a set can be modified at any time, elements of the frozen set remain the same after creation.
+Due to this, frozen sets can be used as keys in Dictionary or as elements of another set.
+But like sets, it is not ordered (the elements can be set at any index).

 Q52.
 How is frozen set different from set?

+Ans:
+Frozen set is just an immutable version of a Python set object.
+While elements of a set can be modified at any time, elements of the frozen set remain the same after creation.

 Q53.
 What is union() in sets?
 Explain via code.

+Ans:
+The union() method returns a set that contains all items from the original set, and all items from the specified set(s).
+You can specify as many sets you want, separated by commas.
+It does not have to be a set, it can be any iterable object.
+If an item is present in more than one set, the result will contain only one appearance of this item.

+x = {"a", "b", "c"}
+y = {"f", "d", "a"}
+z = {"c", "d", "e"}
+result = x.union(y, z)
+print(result)

+Output:{'a', 'e', 'c', 'b', 'f', 'd'}

 Q54.
 What is intersection() in sets?
 Explain via code.

+Ans:
+The intersection() method returns a set that contains the similarity between two or more sets.
+Meaning: The returned set contains only items that exist in both sets, or in all sets if the comparison is done with more than two sets. x = {"a", "b", "c"}
+y = {"c", "d", "e"}
+z = {"f", "g", "c"}
+result = x.intersection(y)
+print(result)

+Output:
+{'c'}

 Q55.
 What is dictionary in Python?